nswaswaJim/oahuv1/middleridge.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1R_EhhlFsxO--j2a7naXejokWcUS2N90&ehbc=2E312F" width="800" height="600"></iframe>

 The trail begins at the common trailhead for Mt.
-Olympus (done a few weeks ago) and the much shorter Pu'u Pia overlook trail (done Saturday as a plan b in the rain.)
-Before the Pu'u Pia summit the trail branches down very steeply to the right into a densely jungled valley.
+Olympus (climbed a few weeks ago) and the much shorter Pu'u Pia overlook trail (hiked Saturday as a plan b in the rain.)
+Before the Pu'u Pia summit the trail branches down very steeply to the right into a dense jungle valley.

 <p><img src="../oahuv1/images/middleridge/bambooforest.JPG" height="300px" alt="bamboo forest"/></p>